Call Now

 This involves assessing whether the third party meets the legal standard to be a de facto custody.
 If this is the case, he or she may overcome the natural parent’s presumption and be awarded physical custody just like a parent.

 Presumably, we all hope a parent or parents become and stay involved in their children’s lives.
-However, while Ciyou & Dixon, P.C. guardianship lawyers hope and expect the best for the clients they represent, they prepare for the worst.
+However, while Dixon & Moseley, P.C. guardianship lawyers hope and expect the best for the clients they represent, they prepare for the worst.
 If a year or two passes and a parent shows up and demands the child, and this is not in the child’s best interests, at a minimum, the ground work is laid for a filing to seek de facto custody.
 If the third party has been awarded de facto custody, he or she may then help the parent to prudently re-engage with his or her child.

 If you are considering a guardianship, you should partner with a lawyer knowledgeable in this area and also consider de facto custody status.
 Ultimately, there are multiple ways to help the third party, parent and child when and if a future need arises.